FraunhoferISST/TREND/CONTRIBUTING.md

 shouldn't be too big to allow a fast integration of changes.
 We recommend keeping the content below 1000 lines of code (LOC).

+To keep to whole project up-to-date, please check and adjust the documentation accordingly.
+See the [documentation](#documentation) section for more information.

 To ensure code quality, every pull request needs at least one approved review from one of the Committer team.
 Further check that all pipelines succeed before a review can be started.